pph-collective/TITAN/docs/run_local.md

 # let's make a copy of our params and tinker with the population a bit
 params2 = deepcopy(params)
-params2.demographics.white.MSM.hiv.prop = 0.4
+params2.demographics.white.MSM.hiv.prob = 0.4

 pop = Population(params2)
 poppath = pio.write(pop, outdir)

 pop2 = pio.read(poppath) # this should be the same population as pop

-# we can pass a population to the model and it will use that instead of creating a new one
+# pass a population to the model to use that instead of creating a new one
 model3 = HIVModel(param2, pop2)
 model3.run(outdir)
 ```

 ### Running the Tests

 To make sure everything is working, run the tests.
+A few of the tests (marked `integration_stochastic`) sometimes fail as they are testing for general behavior and not specific correctness, but all other tests should always pass.

 `python -m pytest`